 - 90 percent reduction in fatal crashes,

 - 30-40 percent reduction in pedestrian crashes, and

 In September 2020, PennDOT released data for 22 roundabouts on state routes at intersections that were previously stop- or signal-controlled.
 These roundabouts were reviewed based on having at least three years of data available before and after the roundabout's installation.
 These 22 comprise all the roundabouts on state routes that met the review parameters.
 Department data based on police-submitted crash reports spanning the years 2000 through 2019 shows:

-- Fatalities were reduced by 100 percent (from two to zero);
+- Fatalities were reduced by 100 percent;

-- The total number of crashes dropped 34 percent (from 138 to 91).
+- The total number of crashes dropped 21 percent.